aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/legacy-storage-troubleshooting-and-backup/01-analysis.md

 4. only then decide whether the drive can be reused, formatted, or repaired

-## Additional Test System
+## Additional SATA HDD Test

-A Western Digital SATA hard drive was tested in another computer.
+A Western Digital SATA hard drive was tested in Computer 2 using a SATA connection.

 Result:

-- The WD SATA drive booted into Windows.
+- The WD SATA HDD did not boot as a standalone Windows system drive.

-- The system reached the Windows desktop.
+- Windows was accessible through Computer 2.

-- Existing files and folders were visible.
+- Existing files and folders on the WD SATA HDD were visible.

-- Backup to an external Seagate drive was started.
+- Backup to an external Seagate USB drive was started.

-This showed that the second storage device had a working Windows installation and could be used for data checking and backup practice.
+This showed that the WD SATA HDD could be used for data checking and backup practice, even though it was not a standalone bootable system drive.

 ## Initial Conclusion
 The first analysis showed two different situations: